By Brenda Norrell

 Anyone who drives by the packed casino, then drives through the Tohono O'odham Nation, can see that something is extremely wrong.

-Reporters covering Indian issues know that one of the most censored issues is the extensive poverty in southern Arizona Indian communities, where there are lucrative casinos.
+Reporters covering Indian issues know that one of the most censored issues is the extensive needs in southern Arizona Indian communities, where there are lucrative casinos.

 In other news, President Obama announced he will give $125,000 of his Nobel Peace Prize award to the American Indian College Fund.